abhav/nvd_scrapper/README.md

  - CONSTRAINT cve_id FOREIGN KEY (id)

 Note:

+1. Indices can be created o speed up execution.
+For example if we add indices to find the most vulnerable products

+--CREATE INDEX product_type ON product(type);

+--DROP INDEX product_type;

+CREATE INDEX product_type ON product(type, subtype, version );

+EXPLAIN ANALYZE SELECT type, subtype, version, COUNT(id) AS most_vulnerable
+	FROM     product
+	GROUP BY type, subtype, version
+	ORDER BY most_vulnerable DESC
+	LIMIT    10;

+With No indices:
+- Successfully run.
+Total query runtime: 3 secs 236 msec.

+With type as indice: (Not significant improvement)
+- Successfully run.
+Total query runtime: 3 secs 19 msec.

+With multiple indices: (significant improvement))
+- Successfully run.
+Total query runtime: 1 secs 333 msec.

+Similarly, we can make indices for query 2: by column name - Rounded_Score abd type

+Decision to add indices is based on user requirements(balancing space vs time).

-These 23 records were not following the configuration cpe pattern of node -> child for operator 'AND'
+2. These 23 records were not following the configuration cpe pattern of node -> child for operator 'AND'
  - Error in cpe Extraction from cve_id: CVE-2017-14023
  - Error in cpe Extraction from cve_id: CVE-2020-10257
  - Error in cpe Extraction from cve_id: CVE-2019-12216